ceruleanxx/sbf-app/README.md

 # Version
 **v.1.0.0 - (27 Jul 2025)
-- First version of the add
+- First version of the app that allows user to file upload
-- Currently does not support file upload, reads from static path
+- Installed feedback form and donation

 ## Contributing